The following info gives a construction overview of the American Ingenuity Panelized Dome Kit

 If you want to speed up the kit assembly, considering renting a scissor lift for inside personnel movement (instead of using ladders and scaffolding) and a Straight boom lift – man lift or cherry picker- for outside personnel work (instead of ladders, planks and scaffolding).

 These photos illustrate the use of planks on the exterior for filling and finishing seams and concreting the options.
-You install the panels and trowel concrete into the seams.
+Or worker can stand in a cherry picker.
+The panels are installed and concrete is hand troweled into the seams after adjacent prefab concrete is watered down next to where new concrete will be applied.
 The first layer of concrete fills the seams up to the steel mesh.
-After all the seams are half filled with concrete, then a second layer of cement is troweled into the seams after bonding agent is applied.
-Seam concreting is done one row of panels at a time.
+After all the seams are half filled with concrete and appropriate rebar or cable or top plate for suspension rod, etc. is installed, a second layer of fiber cement is troweled into the seams after first layer of concrete and adjacent concrete is watered down and bonding agent applied over first layer of concrete and on flat & sloping bonding ledges.
+The first layer of seam concreting is done one row of panels at a time.

 Most of fourth row of panels installed.

-Start at the top of the dome and work down.
-This will allow you to practice on easier seams and ones that are less visible and any spills will not be on finished work.
-The concrete seams are usually finished in 1 of 2 styles:
+Seam Finish: Start at the top of the dome and work down.
+This will allow practice on easier seams and ones that are less visible and any spills will not be on finished work.
+The concrete in the seams is usually finished in 1 of 2 styles:

-2. Rounded: requires the most skill to be consistent but like the flat seam it can be completed with two coats.
-The concrete is mounded in the seams and shaped to create a rounded transition between adjacent panels.
-This method should be used when a rounded appearance is desired.
+Rounded: requires the most skill to be consistent but like the flat seam it can be completed with two coats.
+The concrete is mounded in the seams, then shaped to create a rounded transition between adjacent panels.
+This method is used when a rounded appearance is desired.

-Additional supports under the steel hubs are required to hold the weight until all the seams and options are concreted and framing is installed in the entryways and dormers.
-Then the extra supports and temporary wooden rib system are removed.
-The dome shell is self supporting.
-Interior walls and second floor joists are conventionally built.
+Additional supports are required under the steel hubs hold the weight until all the seams, entryways, dormers, etc. are concreted, and framing is installed under the entryways and dormer panels.
+Then the extra supports and temporary wooden rib system can be removed because the dome shell is self-supporting.

-Past Ai clients have found it difficult and expensive to purchase steel mesh locally; as a result the steel mesh used to frame in the entryways and dormers can be purchased from Ai and added to your Parts List.
-A Parts List is a page within American Ingenuity’s official Dome Building Kit Order Form…that lists the items that come with the Ai kit at no cost and lists items you can purchase from us….for example the suspension rods and top and bottom plates that help support the second floor, extra cans of expanding foam (20 ozs), steel mesh, Simpson joist hangers, additional Admixture A and B, additional C -rings, C- ring pliers, additional bonding agent, 1″ EPS in 4’x8′ sheets, 2×4’s cut, drilled and painted for the temporary wooden rib system, etc.
+Past Ai clients have found it difficult and expensive to purchase steel mesh locally.
+As a result, the steel mesh used to frame in the entryways and dormers is available for purchase from Ai, and added to the Parts List.
+A Parts List is a page within the American Ingenuity Dome Building Kit Order Form, which lists the items that come with the Ai kit and lists items which can be purchased from Ai.
+For example, the suspension rods and top and bottom plates that help support the second floor, extra cans of expanding foam (20 oz.), steel mesh, Simpson joist hangers, additional Admixture A and B, additional C -rings, C- ring pliers, additional bonding agent, 2×4’s cut, drilled and painted for the temporary wooden rib system, etc. can be purchased from Ai.

-Ai’s building kits come with the interior wall board (Georgia Pacific 1/2″ DensArmor Plus gypsum wallboard that is moisture resistant and mold resistant) already adhered to the triangles and riser panels with drywall adhesive.
-On site apply joint compound and tape to finish the seams between the wall board.
-On site the wall board is primed with two coats of primer.
+Ai’s building kits come with the interior wallboard (Georgia Pacific 1/2″ DensArmor Plus gypsum wallboard that is moisture resistant and mold resistant) already adhered to the triangles and riser panels with drywall adhesive.
+Onsite apply joint compound and fiberglass tape to finish the seams between the wall board.
+On site to blend the taped area to the DensArmor finish, skip trowel joint compound on the DensArmor.
+The wall board is primed with two coats of primer and then painted.

-In summary, there is now no need to plaster or apply dry wall board to the shell interior because the triangular and riser panels come with 1/2″ DensArmor Plus drywall.
+In summary, there is now no need to plaster or apply dry wall board to the dome shell interior EPS insulation because the triangular and riser panels come with 1/2″ Georgia Pacific DensArmor Plus drywall already installed.

 An owner/builder is finishing her concreted seams with a sponge.
 The seam sponge finish matches the panel texture.